-Most entrepreneurs know by now that one of the foremost effective ways to develop a business is by attending conferences to form in-person associations, construct your network and learn key upgrades from the industry you're working in.
+By now, most entrepreneurs know that one of the most efficient ways to develop a business is to attend conferences to form in-person associations, build your network, and learn key improvements from the industry in which you work.

-In fact, there are major benefits from being within the room when those updates that will define trends for the predictable future are announced.
-End of this mid-week, we were fortunate enough to be at the center of one of the foremost prominent events within the world of e-commerce and its related activities: Shopify Unite
+In fact, when those updates that will define trends for the predictable future are announced, there are major benefits from being within the room.
+At the end of this mid-week, we were fortunate enough to be at the center of one of the e-commerce world's most prominent events and its related activities: Shopify Unite

-It's an event that Shopify, the platform which permits vendors to build an e-commerce store (and supports thousands of developers building apps for those merchants to use for their stores, as well as partners supporting those merchants as they develop their businesses) hosts every year.
+It's an event that every year hosts Shopify, the platform that allows suppliers to build an e-commerce store (and supports thousands of developers building apps for those merchants to use for their stores, as well as partners supporting those merchants as they develop their companies).

-The event is an Apple-style tech conference equipped with releasing what then ended up a few of the most trend-setting updates within the e-commerce industry.
+The event is an Apple-style tech conference equipped with the release of some of the e-commerce industry's most trend-setting updates.

 To pick up a sense of how inescapable Shopify has gotten to be for entrepreneurs, consider the hundreds of Facebook groups committed to making money on the platform.
 Consider the businesses and consultancies that help entrepreneurs grow their Shopify businesses.
 And consider the whole app marketplace, where developers sell apps to vendors with stores on the stage.